JulianCataldo/web-garden/components/TerminalPlayer/README.md

 `Uncaught SyntaxError: The requested module '.../@babel/runtime/regenerator/...' does not provide an export named 'default' ... `

 <!-- If some dependency issues persists, try installing ``. -->

+Also importing asciinema-player CSS solve a discrepency between `dev` and `build` where the latter comes unstyled.
+To fix this, add this to your CSS:

+`@import 'asciinema-player/dist/bundle/asciinema-player.css';`

+Note that this component is already importing CSS bundle internally, so this is a temporary quick fix.

 ## 🛠  Usage